KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - felt like making great progress, things were clicking, competing tasks. but then two laters strugling with seemingly basic tasks on the homework.
 - approached homework with wrong attitude. trying to rush through, making silly mistakes. not breaking problem down.
 - benefits of slack community - share the struggle
+- learning to deal with errors. error log is my friend, not a cause for panic.

+#### Notes on weekend  homework tasks

+Honestly this took longer than I expected.
+Once I completed the tasks I realized that I approached the tasks with the wrong mindset which hindered me greatly.
+I was just focused on trying to get them done as quickly as possible so that I could attend to some other commitments.
+I didn't break the problem down, didnt check the code properly as I was writing it and therefore made some silly errors that cost me a lot of time to find and correct.
+When I got stuck I used the wrong approach of just plowing forward instead of taking a step back and/or a short break, resulting in me just getting stuck further down the rabbit hole.

+Thus, I realised that I needed to approach these problems the same way I would any other SoC challenge given during the weekdays: Break the problem down, make a plan and approach it methodically.
+Use the console.log and read error messages carefully.
+Make use of resources such w3schools and stackoverflow when neccessary.

+### Day 13

+- We looked at the importance of UI/UX design.
+The difference between the two and the roles/importance of each.
+- We then learned about Agile Development and the 12 principles of Agile software Development.
+- Waterfall Development vs Agile Development.
+Advantages and disadvantages of each.
+- Played the Can't Unsee game which was a good intro into the power of good design.
+- Some self reflection activities at the end of the day.